 Patrick had a difficult childhood and was only about seven years old when his father died.
 As an illegitimate child, he could not inherit the title of Lord Elibank, which passed to his uncle George Murray (though on occasion he did use the title anyway).
 However, he was able to inherit his father’s fortune, though this was contested in the courts for decades.

 In 1838 Patrick Murray bought the Arthurstone Estate.
 He immediately added extensively to the original house.
-When his elder daughter, Susan, married Captain Popham in 1841, they set up home at Cardean and Patrick Murray had some of the new build at Arthurstone dismantled stone by stone, to be then reconstructed on the Cardean site.
+When his elder daughter, Susan, married Captain (later Admiral) Popham in 1841, they set up home at Cardean and Patrick Murray had some of the new build at Arthurstone dismantled stone by stone, to be then reconstructed on the Cardean site.
+At this time, he also renamed Easter Cardean to become Simprim, after his birthplace in Berwickshire.

 Patrick’s younger daughter, Maria, married James Talbot, 4th Baron Talbot of Malahide and it was at Malahide Castle, near Dublin, that Patrick Murray died in 1855.
 Both Patrick Murray and his wife, Susan, are commemorated on a plaque in the small mausoleum which stands beside the last remaining masonry from the Abbey still in situ within the grounds of Coupar Angus Abbey churchyard.